Stable Diffusion: Getty Images v. Stability AI

+As of November 4, 2025 Getty Images largely lost the lawsuit over AI image generator to Stability AI, prompting Getty and some lawyers to call for stronger protections for copyright owners in Britain.

 License

 Unlike models like DALL-E, Stable Diffusion makes its source code available, along with the model (pretrained weights).
-It applies the Creative ML OpenRAIL-M license, a form of Responsible AI License (RAIL), to the model (M).
-The licence prohibits certain use cases, including crime, libel, harassment, doxing, "exploiting ... minors", giving medical advice, automatically creating legal obligations, producing legal evidence, and "discriminating against or harming individuals or groups based on ... social behavior or ... personal or personality characteristics ... [or] legally protected characteristics or categories".
+Prior to Stable Diffusion 3, it applied the Creative ML OpenRAIL-M license, a form of Responsible AI License (RAIL), to the model (M).
+The license prohibits certain use cases, including crime, libel, harassment, doxing, "exploiting ... minors", giving medical advice, automatically creating legal obligations, producing legal evidence, and "discriminating against or harming individuals or groups based on ... social behavior or ... personal or personality characteristics ... [or] legally protected characteristics or categories".
 The user owns the rights to their generated output images, and is free to use them commercially.

+Stable Diffusion 3.5 applies the permissive Stability AI Community License while commercial enterprises with revenue exceed $1 million need the Stability AI Enterprise License.
+As with the OpenRAIL-M license, the user retains the rights to their generated output images and is free to use them commercially.